MarkRoddy/duckdb-pytables/README.md

 ```

 ## Function Arguments
-The first argument must be a string with a value in the form of `<'module>:<function>'`.
+The first argument must be a string with a value in the form of `'<module>:<function>'`.
 All other non-named arguments will be passed as an argument to the python function specified.
 For example:

 ```sql
 SELECT *